neko3mber/FEBuilderGBA/README.md

 Any update that I made upon the ROM will be written manually as logs in a .txt file.

 P/S: I'm omitting every other file for now.

+My intention for this modification
+===
+- Banning mostly all healing items like vulnerary or elixir
+- Nerfing healing staves
+- Currently, I'm only working on Hard mode, Easy and Normal modes may break (most likely)
+- Buffing every enemy
+- Adding modified weapons (weapon's model is the same as the OG)